Brady76/MethodsAndToolsProject/README.md

 	README: Explanation of Game

+## How to Run Code

+1. You will have to be in an environment that can run Geany and .cpp files
+2. We can use the VM.
+3. Under Assignments on almost every pages is a link that you clicking in order to download the files.
+4. Once you download them open the files up in Geany

+5. In order to run the assignment files.
+Complete Task
+6. On Geany click the Compile button
+7. Fix errors
+8. Recompile untils errors complete
+9. Hit the gear button on Geany which will run the tests.
+10. Further instructions on how to use the Game file is listed below.

 ## Lesson

 In order to code, it is important to understand the basic concept on how C++ works.
 Each section will contain a README.md file that provides a detailed description on how the specific topic covered works, and a tutorial on how to implement that specific code.